In India, meat and murder threaten Modi's inclusive agenda

 His widow says he was killed for a crime he did not commit.

-“Even now I can’t believe that my Hindu neighbours killed my husband.
-My neighbours were like my extended family,” said Ikraman, who will spend a month in mourning in a room near the bloodstained murder scene.
+“Even now I can’t believe that my Hindu neighbors killed my husband.
+My neighbors were like my extended family,” said Ikraman, who will spend a month in mourning in a room near the bloodstained murder scene.

 Sharma and Modi are both members of an umbrella group, the Rashtriya Swayamsevak Sangh (RSS), that is the BJP’s ideological parent.
 The movement propagates an ideology of Hindutva, or Hindu-ness, which asserts that India is a Hindu nation.